RUNNING A FENCING EVENT – INFORMATION AND GUIDES FOR ORGANISERS

 For example, are you able to provide basic information about the venue for anyone attending to let them know if there accessible parking bays available, or how many accessible toilets there are?
 Can you share information about the venue prayer room or a space where people can pray throughout the day?
 Are you aware of the variations in equipment rules that will allow more people to compete whilst also observing religious beliefs?

 More information and guidance will be provided throughout the sections below.
+The following web page also provides information on Creating Inclusive Environments for Clubs, Event Organisers and Workforce.

 Choosing a Date